← Back to 漢書

 使

 Grand Dowager Fu's buyers underpaid palace women and skimmed Bearer of the Mace maids.
 Wujiang Long demanded fair prices for the sales.
-The rescript opened with a lecture on yielding like Yu and Rui.
+The emperor therefore ordered the chancellor and imperial counsellor by edict: "When the rite of yielding flourishes, the dispute of Yu and Rui ceases.
 It scolded him for haggling with the Fu palace over slave prices.
 The edict called the quarrel vulgar and demoralizing."
-He was busted to Pei, then sent south, for having once spoken well of the state.
+Because Long earlier had sound words on state peace he was demoted to chief commandant of Pei commandery and transferred to governor of Nan Commandery.

 31